pagekit/docs/themes.md

 # Themes

+<p class="uk-article-lead">Create your own theme to control the look of your site.</p>

 Themes and extensions in Pagekit are very much the same.
 The biggest difference you will encounter will be in naming things `theme.php` instead of `extension.php` and a few basic configuration differences.
 Except for that, try